Professor Jen Nelles

 Research

 Other current work focuses on regional governance organizations and their abilities to coordinate policy across jurisdictional boundaries.
 Her most recent book takes a close look at one of these, the Port Authority of New York and New Jersey, to understand how entrepreneurial intergovernmental organizations succeed and fail in fragmented political environments.
 Her scholarship on Regional Intergovernmental Organizations (RIGOs), convened through Project RIGO, continues to try to change bring nuance and new perspectives to the dialogue on regional governance in the United States.
-All of this research intersects with her work with the RSA Network on Infrastructural Regionalism (NOIR), which she co-directs with Michael Glass (University of Pittsburgh) and J P Addie (Georgia State University).
+All of this research intersects with her work with the RSA Network on Infrastructural Regionalism (NOIR), which she co-directs with Michael Glass (University of Pittsburgh) and J P Addie (Georgia State University), which was recently renewed to 2027.
 This network, and the research that it supports, places the region at the center of the ‘infrastructural turn’ and reflects both the increased conceptual, geographic, and political importance of infrastructure and the endemic crises of access (social space), expertise (technology), and resources (governance) that varied provision of infrastructures within regions can cause.
 She has recently partnered with Gabe Eidelman (University of Toronto) and a group of regional stakeholders to explore the evolution of inter-mayoral collaboration in the Toronto area in response to and in the wake of COVID-19.

-She has written several books including Comparative Metropolitan Policy: Governing Beyond Boundaries in the Imagined Metropolis (Routledge 2012); A Quiet Evolution: The Emergence of Indigenous-Local Intergovernmental Partnerships in Canada (University of Toronto Press 2016); and Discovering American Regionalism: An Introduction to Regional Intergovernmental Organizations (Routledge 2019).
-Her most recent book Mobilizing the Metropolis has been accepted at University of Michigan Press (Forthcoming 2023).
+She has written several books including Comparative Metropolitan Policy: Governing Beyond Boundaries in the Imagined Metropolis (Routledge 2012); A Quiet Evolution: The Emergence of Indigenous-Local Intergovernmental Partnerships in Canada (University of Toronto Press 2016); and Discovering American Regionalism: An Introduction to Regional Intergovernmental Organizations (Routledge 2019); Mobilizing the Metropolis: How the Port Authority Built New York (2023).
+She is also the co-editor of two recent collections: Infrastructural Times: Temporality and the Making of Global Urban Worlds (Bristol University Press 2024) and Canadian Urban Governance in Comparative Perspective (University of Toronto Press 2024).

 Research impact